dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 `module_link` does not fail, the resulting module is valid.

 Since `module_link` is always performed first and since it removes all determinate imports before instantiation, determinate module imports effectively cease to be part of the module type from the perspective of the `module.instantiate` instruction.
-Thus, determinate module imports are never present in module type thereby achieving the goal of encapsulating private dependencies.
+Thus, determinate module imports do go into a module's type, thereby achieving the initial goal of encapsulating private dependencies.

 During `module_link`, a host implementation is expected to reuse module code whenever a particular URL is used more than once instead of blindly substituting copies.
-However, it would also be possible, although more complex, to specify an observably-equivalent version of `module_link` that explicitly avoids duplication in the new module by hoisting nested modules to a common ancestor in the dependency DAG.
-This "optimizing" transformation could then be literally implemented by bundling/deployment tools (such as webpack) as an optimization, allowing N pre-bundle modules collapsed down to 1 by optimizing tools (such as webpack).
+However, it would also be possible, albeit more complex, to specify an observably-equivalent version of `module_link` that explicitly avoids duplication in the new module by hoisting nested modules to a common ancestor in the dependency DAG.
+This "optimizing" transformation could then be literally implemented by bundling/deployment tools (such as webpack) as an optimization, allowing N linked modules to be efficiently collapsed down to 1.

 Finally, to be clear, the resolution of URLs to modules is still host-defined;
-the wasm spec is only extended to specify what happens *after* resolution is complete for an *entire* module graph.
-However, with this addition, it's possible for a toolchain to start making some generally-portable assumptions about how URLs (particularly relative URLs) work&mdash;enough to start talking about addressing our use cases.
+the wasm spec is only extended to specify what happens *after* resolution is complete for an *entire* module DAG.
+That being said, it is possible for a toolchain to start making some portable assumptions about how particular URLs (especially relative URLs) work.

 ## Use cases revisited

-With first-class modules introduced, we can now revisit the motivating use cases identified above and see how they are addressed.
+With first-class modules introduced, we can now revisit the motivating use cases identified above and see how they can be addressed.

 ### Command modules revisited